About Sharewood

 Sharewood is a free health education program that also provides limited health care services to the medically underserved populations of the Malden and Greater Boston areas.
 Medical services are managed by volunteer physicians and faculty from Tufts University School of Medicine, under the direction of Clinton Pong, MD, medical director/advisor.
 Dr. Pong is also an assistant professor of family medicine at Tufts School of Medicine and course director of Tufts' final pre-clerkship clinical course, Competency-Based Apprenticeship in Primary Care.
 The administrative responsibilities for Sharewood is held by a board of 27 volunteer medical students from Tufts.
 Dental students and faculty volunteers from Tufts University School of Dental Medicine also contribute, as do physician assistant, nutrition, public health, and undergraduate students from Tufts University.

 The name "Sharewood" is based on the Robin Hood/Sherwood Forest idea of giving to the poor.
-The reason "Sherwood" became "Sharewood" is that the Sharewood Project is not about robbery and simple handouts.
-It is a mutual give and take where those receiving health services provide a learning opportunity for the students of Tufts University School of Medicine.
-The experience is shared rather than given
+The reason "Sherwood" became "Sharewood" is that the Sharewood Project because the aim of Sharewood is a mutual give and take where those receiving health services provide a learning opportunity for the students of Tufts University School of Medicine.
+The experience is shared rather than given.

 Students setting up the Sharewood project